-In the Air Almanac, the tabular values of the GHA of the Moon are adjusted so that use of an interpolation table based on a fixed rate of change gives rise to negligible error; no such adjustment is necessary for the Sun and planets.
-The tabulated declination values, except for the Sun, are those for the middle of the interval between the time indicated and the next following time for which a value is given, making interpolation unnecessary.
+In the Air Almanac, the tabulated declination values, except for the Sun, are those for the middle of the interval between the time indicated and the next following time for which a value is given, making interpolation unnecessary.
 Thus, it is always important to take out the GHA and declination for the time immediately before the time of observation.

-In the Air Almanac, GHA $\Upsilon$ and the GHA and declination of the Sun are tabulated to a precision of 0.1'.
+In the Air Almanac, GHA \ \ and the GHA and declination of the Sun are tabulated to a precision of 0.1'.
 If these values are extracted with the tabular precision, the "Interpolation of GHA" table on the inside front cover (and flap) should not be used; use the "Interpolation of GHA Sun" and "Interpolation of GHA Aries' tables, as appropriate.
-These tables are found immediately preceding the Polaris Table.
+These tables are found on pages A164 and A165.

-1904.
+1704.
 Finding GHA and Declination of the Sun

 Nautical Almanac: Enter the daily page table with the whole hour before the given GMT, unless the exact time is a whole hour, and take out the tabulated GHA and declination.
+Inspect the trend in the following declination value to determine if declination is increasing or decreasing; this is needed to know whether to add or subtract the d correction.
 Also record the d value given at the bottom of the declination column.
 Next, enter the increments and corrections table for the number of minutes of GMT.
 If there are seconds, use the next earlier whole minute.
 On the line corresponding to the seconds of GMT, extract the value from the Sun-Planets column.
 Add this to the value of GHA from the daily page.
 This is GHA of the Sun.
-Next, enter the correction table for the same minute with the d value and take out the correction.
-Give this the sign of the d value and apply it to the declination from the daily page.
+Next, enter the correction table for the same minute of GMT with the d value and take out the correction.
+Apply the d correction, either adding or subtracting (as determined earlier by inspection of the tabulated declination values), to the declination from the daily page.
 This is the declination.

 The correction table for GHA of the Sun is based upon a rate of change of 15° per hour, the average rate during a year.
 At most times the rate differs slightly.
 The slight error is minimized by adjustment of the tabular values.
-The d value is the amount that the declination changes between 1200 and 1300 on the middle day of the three shown.
+The d value is the average hourly amount that the declination changes on the middle day of the three shown.

-Air Almanac: Enter the daily page with the whole 10m preceding the given GMT, unless the time is itself a whole 10m, and extract the GHA.
+Air Almanac: Enter the daily page with the whole 10^m preceding the given GMT, unless the time is itself a whole 10^m, and extract the GHA.
 The declination is extracted without interpolation from the same line as the tabulated GHA or, in the case of planets, the top line of the block of six.
-If the values extracted are rounded to the nearest minute, next enter the "Interpolation of GHA" table on the inside front cover (and flap), using the "Sun, etc." entry column, and take out the value for the remaining minutes and seconds of GMT.
+If the values extracted are rounded to the nearest minute, enter the "Interpolation of GHA" table on the inside front cover (and flap), using the "Sun, etc." entry column, and take out the value for the remaining minutes and seconds of GMT.
 If the entry time is an exact tabulated value, use the correction listed half a line above the entry time.
 Add this correction to the GHA taken from the daily page.
 This is GHA.
 No adjustment of declination is needed.
-If the values are extracted with a precision of 0.1', the table for interpolating the GHA of the Sun to a precision of 0.1' must be used.
+If the values are extracted with a precision of 0.1', the table for interpolating the GHA of the Sun to a precision of 0.1' must be used (page A164).
 Again no adjustment of declination is needed.

-1905.
+1705.
 Finding GHA and Declination of the Moon